ryancblack/FoDUploader/README.md

 *This software is provided as a sample only, and while tested, not intended for production use*

+Proxy connections are supported provided they are configured in Internet Explorer.

 **Options**

 FoD Uploader 1.02